 The company became a subsidiary of VF Corporation in 2011 and has continued to be a leader in global engineering, manufacturing, and marketing of footwear design.
 It has also led in the use of leather materials in its footwear using only materials from facilities rated silver or higher by a third-party environmental audit.
 Timberland’s Leather Working Group judges and classifies tanneries based on energy use, waste production, and water treatment.

-Through the years the Timberland boots have been the standard when it comes to casual wear because of its quality and durability.
-As the brand starts to keep up with the times, it has ventured into making sneaker boots in recent years to cater to the discriminating fashion tastes of footwear connoisseurs.
-The Killington boot silhouette has been in existence for many years for the brand and has gone several makeovers and material upgrades.
+Through the years the Timberland cleats have been the standard when it comes to casual wear because of its quality and durability.
+As the brand starts to keep up with the times, it has ventured into making sneaker cleats in recent years to cater to the discriminating fashion tastes of footwear connoisseurs.
+The Killington cleat silhouette has been in existence for many years for the brand and has gone several makeovers and material upgrades.

 - Pull tabs at back heel and tongue for easy entry and exit.